 The William Shorrock Travel Award is presented annually to help defray travel costs for graduate students presenting papers at the French Colonial Historical Society’s annual meeting.
 In addition to being a long time member and past President of the society, Bill Shorrock was a passionate supporter of graduate students.
 This award honors his memory and continues his work as a mentor by providing travel assistance to those just beginning their careers in the field of French colonial history.

-Graduate students interested in applying for this award should submit their application between 30 August 2022 and 15 October 2023.
+Graduate students interested in applying for this award should submit their application between 15 September and 15 November 2024.
 Graduate students wishing to be considered for the Shorrock Travel Award must provide an estimated budget of travel expenses (including other anticipated sources of funding) and a brief statement formally applying for the award.
 Please note that all participants in the annual meeting must be members in good standing of the Society.

 The application may be found here.